Workplace Based Assessments, or WPBAs, are designed to be formative tools providing a basis for feedback and educational planning.

-They should also be completed regularly throughout a placement to demonstrate effective review and appraisal.
-They should not be left until the end of each stage of training or clinical placement.
+They should also be completed regularly throughout a placement to demonstrate effective review and appraisal and should not be left until the end of each stage of training or clinical placement.

 There are a number of WPBAs on Portfolio Online.
 For a description of each one, see our article: The different Work Place Based Assessments.

 WPBAs on Portfolio Online can be started by either trainees or assessors.
-If a trainee initiates an assessment, they can complete certain areas on the form before sending it to an assessor.
+If a trainee initiates an assessment, they request an assessment on Portfolio Online and can complete certain areas on the form before sending it to an assessor.
 A synopsis field, for example, can be used to indicate what evidence the assessment is intending to demonstrate.